Not all traders make money trading; this is due to common trading mistakes you can easily avoid.

 How can you earn ~3% / month profit trading options?

-When you sell puts or calls on underlyings that are at price extremes, you are giving yourself an advantage because you have a large safety net and there's a high likelihood of price reversion to the mean.
+When you sell puts or calls on securities that are at price extremes, you are giving yourself an advantage because you have a large safety net and there's a high likelihood of price reversion to the mean.

 Remember, you need to mitigate risk and build a large safety net when trading.
+It's best not to force trades.

+Will it be profitable all the time?
+No, but the odds are in your favor.
 The trade above is an example of your best way to trade and make money consistently in the stock market.

 You can minimize risk and be opportunistic while, at the same time, trade with a substantial safety net.